 A really simple tip but make sure your email is secure with a great password and two-step sign-in turned on if you wish.
 You email contains a lot of information from your bank, receipts from transactions you’ve completed and might even have bank statements.
 Also, you might be able to reset account information using your email address so make sure it’s security is in tip-top shape.

-PayPal is a super secure way to make payments online, so it's worth looking into.
+PayPal is a secure way to exchange money online, so it's worth looking into.